Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 a) Prescription blood thinners –

-b) Prescription antiplatelet drugs –
+b) Prescription antiplatelet medications –

 How prescription medications that have a blood-thinning effect may be managed prior to having oral surgery.